imatary/App/README.md

  * defines of the buffer size and buffer mask
  * prototypes of all buffer functions
 4. cmd.h
- * defines der Kommandoaktionen read, write und execute
+ * defines of read, write und execute actions
  * definition of typedef struct `CMD`
  * if you want to add new AT commands, this file needs to be edited
 5. defaultConfig.h
- * defines der Standartwerte für die Zurücksetzung der Module (XBee basierend)
+ * defines of standard values (XBee based)
- * werden weitere XBee Module hinzugefügt muss diese Datei erweitert werden
+ * if you add new XBee modules please add the standard values in this file
 6. atlocal.h
-•	Prototypen der Funktionen, die in anderen c-Files aufgerufen werden
+ * prototypes of functions which are called by other c-files
 7. enum_cmd.h
-•	Enumeration aller AT Kommandos, die von der Firmware verarbeitet werden
+ * enumeration of all AT commands
-•	Diese Datei muss editiert werden wenn neue Befehle hinzugefügt werden
+ * if you want to add new AT commands, this file needs to be edited
 8. enum_status.h
-•	Enumeration der Status- und Fehlermeldungen
+ * enumeration of status and error messages
 9. rfmodul.h
-•	Definiert das typedef struct RFmodul (Speicherort im der Parameter im Flash)
+ * definition of typedef struct `RFmodul` (stored all params of the module in flash memory)
-•	Prototypen der default setter
+ * prototypes of default setter
-•	Prototypen für das schreiben und lesen zum EEPROM
+ * prototypes for reading from and writing to the EEPROM
-10. stackrelated.h – Stack abhängig
+10. stackrelated.h – Stack dependency
-•	Prototypenzeiger der UART-Funktionen
+ * prototype pointer to UART functions
-•	Prototypenzeiger der Transreceiver-Funktionen
+ * prototype pointer to transreceiver functions
-•	Prototypen der Funktionen, die in anderen c-Files aufgerufen werden
+ * prototypes of functions which are called by other c-files
 11. stackdefines.h
-•	Neue defines der Stack defines um die Suche und das Ersetzen zu erleichtern
+ * renewed defines to make it easier to replace stack related defines
 12. stackrelated_timer.h
-•	Prototypenzeiger der Timer-Funktionen
+ * prototype pointer to Timer functions

 #### C Files
 1.	atcommands.c – Hauptdatei mit der main-Funktion
-•	initialisiert die RF modulvariablen
+ * initialisiert die RF modulvariablen
-•	liest den EEPROM aus und speichert die Daten in den Flash
+ * liest den EEPROM aus und speichert die Daten in den Flash
-•	initialisiert den UART und Transceiver Buffer
+ * initialisiert den UART und Transceiver Buffer
-•	konfiguriert das Gerät für die einzelnen Operationen
+ * konfiguriert das Gerät für die einzelnen Operationen
-•	startet die aktive Warteschleife
+ * startet die aktive Warteschleife
- ○	ruft die TRX Handler Funktion auf (10.2.9)
+  * ruft die TRX Handler Funktion auf (10.2.9)
- ○	ruft die lokale AT Funktion auf (10.2.2)
+  * ruft die lokale AT Funktion auf (10.2.2)
- ○	ruft die UART API Frame Handler Funktion auf (10.2.10)
+  * ruft die UART API Frame Handler Funktion auf (10.2.10)
 2.	atlocal.c – Funktionen für die Lokale AT Behandlung
 •	Hauptfunktion für den AT Command Mode
 •	Funktionen read, write und exec für die Lokale Abhandlung